Zweia/HHFM/README.md

 Dr. ZhiWei Chen.

-# 模型可用性
+# Model availability
-该模型目前仅由科学合作共享 (联系人: 202010101646@mail.scut.edu.cn)。
+The model is currently only shared by the Scientific Collaboration (contact: 202010101646@mail.scut.edu.cn).

-# 主要参考文献
+# Main references
 [1] Chen, Zhiwei, and Guoru Huang.
 "Numerical simulation study on the effect of underground drainage pipe network in typical urban flood."
 Journal of Hydrology 638 (2024): 131481.

 [2] Wang, Weiqi, Wenjie Chen, Guoru Huang, Jiahong Liu, Dawei Zhang, and Fan Wang.
 "A hybrid shallow water approach with unstructured triangular grids for urban flood modeling."
 Environmental Modelling & Software 166 (2023): 105748.

 [3] Wang, Weiqi, Wenjie Chen, and Guoru Huang.
 "Urban stormwater modeling with local inertial approximation form of shallow water equations: A comparative study."
 International Journal of Disaster Risk Science 12 (2021): 745-763.

 [4] Chen, Wenjie, Guoru Huang, Han Zhang, and Weiqi Wang.
 "Urban inundation response to rainstorm patterns with a coupled hydrodynamic model: A case study in Haidian Island, China."
 Journal of Hydrology 564 (2018): 1022-1035.

 [5] Yu, Haijun, Guoru Huang, and Chuanhao Wu.
 "Efficient finite-volume model for shallow-water flows using an implicit dual time-stepping method."
 Journal of Hydraulic Engineering 141, no. 6 (2015): 04015004.

 [6] Yu, Haijun, and Guoru Huang.
 "A coupled 1D and 2D hydrodynamic model for free-surface flows."
 In Proceedings of the Institution of Civil Engineers-Water Management, vol. 167, no. 9, pp. 523-531.
 Thomas Telford Ltd, 2014.